AnshulDhamot17/Containers/README.md

 * Later, when you want to use that image (on another computer, or in a cloud), you can pull it from the registry and run it.

+Think of it like an app store for containers: you upload images (like apps) and others can download them when needed.
+Popular container registries include Docker Hub, Google Container Registry (GCR), and Amazon Elastic Container Registry (ECR).

+## 3. Container Image Formats

+Just like there are different formats for storing files (PDF for documents, JPG for photos), container image formats are the way container blueprints are packaged.
+These formats describe how the contents of a container (files, code, and everything an app needs) are organized and stored.
+The container image format ensures that these blueprints can be shared, moved, or run easily on any system that supports containers.
+The image format doesn’t change how the app works but helps systems understand how to run the app inside the container.

+**Example:** Imagine if you had a cooking recipe book that came in a different format (print, PDF, or online).
+The format is different, but the instructions remain the same, so you can still cook the meal.
+Similarly, a container image format doesn’t change the app, but it organizes how the information is stored and used.
+The most common container image format is OCI (Open Container Initiative), which ensures compatibility between different systems.

+## 4. Image Building

+Image building is the process of creating the container image, which is the blueprint or template of an app.
+It’s like following a recipe to bake a cake.
+You take all the ingredients (the app’s files, code, and necessary software) and pack them together in a way that makes them ready to run anywhere.
+Once the image is built, it can be stored in a registry, so others can use it without needing to worry about how to set up or install the app.
+Building an image ensures that the app always runs in the same way, no matter where it’s used.

+**Example:** Imagine you're baking a cake.
+You gather all the ingredients (flour, sugar, eggs), mix them according to the recipe, and bake it.
+Once the cake is baked, it’s ready for anyone to enjoy.
+Similarly, when you build a container image, you're preparing everything needed to run the app.
+Tools like Docker are commonly used to build images.

+## 5. Image Running